-On Monday night, the WNBA commissioner, Cathy Engelbert, reiterated their support for the Phoenix Mercury’s Center Britney Griner’s safe return home.
+PHOENIX, AZ – On Monday night, WNBA’s commissioner Cathy Engelbert reiterated WNBA’s support for Phoenix Mercury’s Britney Griner’s safe return home.

 Britney Griner has been detained in Russia since February after authorities found vape cartridges, allegedly containing an illegal substance, during a search at a Moscow airport.
 If convicted, Griner could face up to 10 years in prison.

-This has been the first formal statement issued by the league since Griner’s detention in Russia.
-There is been very little known information since her detention.
-Prior to tonight, the last update from the Russian media said that her detention was extended to May 19.
+This has been the first formal statement that has been issued since Griner’s detention in Russia.
+There is very little know information since her detention.
+Prior to tonight, the last known information provided was from Russian media reporting that her detention was extended to May 19.

-Griner, 31, was drafted as the number one overall pick from Baylor by the Phoenix Mercury in 2013.
-She is considered one of the league’s best players, a WNBA champion with the Phoenix Mercury in 2014), with a second WNBA Finals appearance in 2021.
-She is also a two-time Olympic gold medalist.
+Griner, 31, was drafted from Baylor in 2013 (first overall pick) in Round 1 of the WNBA Draft by the Phoenix Mercury.
+She is considered one of the league’s best players, a WNBA champion with the Phoenix Mercury (2014), with a second WNBA Finals appearance last season, and a two-time Olympic gold medalist.